3 min read

 - For effective networking with potential buyers within your service range

-- service area/location pages crete additional inbound links and help your business rank higher
+- service area/location pages create additional inbound links and help your business rank higher

 For businesses that rely on local traffic and word-of-mouth, local listings are everything.
 Inbound marketing is flexible; what works for Company A won’t always work for Company B. A business that provides a service to, say, property owners in South Florida would have to take a different approach to internet marketing than a manufacturer that ships goods internationally.